 We validate the System z software platform in the same manner customers use it.
 That means doing much more than just ensuring that products work together.
 We understand what it takes to introduce, implement, and effectively use new products and functions in a full production environment.
 Customers are expecting constant availability so we test the solution from their point of view, so we can hopefully save you some pain!

-We document the results of our testing (including any pain we've experienced and how you can avoid that pain) in our test reports.
-We provide tested examples, both in our test reports and here on our Web site, that span multiple products and have been run in what we call a pseudo-production environment.
+We document the results of our testing (including any pain we've experienced and how you can avoid that pain) in either our blog if it happened in the z/OS V2R1 timeframe or in our test reports if it happened in z/OS V1R13 or earlier.
+We provide tested examples, both in our blog, our test reports and here on our Web site, that span multiple products and have been run in what we call a pseudo-production environment.

 We endeavor to provide you with the most stable operating system platform available in the marketplace—z/OS.